Configure EOP to deliver spam to Junk Email folders in hybrid environments

 In the EAC, go to Mail flow > Rules.

-Click Add and select Create a new rule in the drop-down that appears.
+On the Rules page, select Add > Create a new rule in the dropdown list.

 In the New rule page that opens, configure the following settings: